GOVERNOR ANDREW M. CUOMO

 The Green New Deal will also include an ambitious strategy to move New York’s statewide building stock to carbon neutrality.
 The agenda includes:

-These new investments build upon a $250 million commitment to electric vehicle infrastructure by the New York Power Authority’s EVolve program, $3.5 billion in private investment in distributed solar driven by NYSERDA’s NY-Sun program, and NY Green Bank transactions mobilizing nearly $1.75 billion in private capital for clean energy projects.
+These new investments build upon a $250 million commitment.
+One for electric vehicle infrastructure by the New York Power Authority’s EVolve program.
+For it’s also a $3.5 billion in private investment in distributed solar.
+All driven by NYSERDA’s NY-Sun program.
+As well as NY Green Bank transactions mobilizing nearly $1.75 billion.
+Thereby in private capital for clean energy projects.

 A Just Transition to a Clean Energy Economy